bayareawebpro/wp-lumen-plugin-framework/README.md

 ##### A Laravel Inspired Wordpress Plugin Framework

-Illumine Framework provides an architecture that allows rapid development of Wordpress plugins where speed and dexterity is preferred over native Wordpress methods.
-This codebase is built with Laravel's "illuminate" libraries.
-Help Illumine Framework's Development by contributing to the repository and reporting problems encountered.
+WP Lumen Plugin Framework provides an architecture that allows rapid development of Wordpress plugins where speed and dexterity is preferred over native Wordpress methods.
+This codebase is built with Laravel's "Lumen" micro-framework.
+Help WP Lumen Plugin Framework's development by contributing to the repository and reporting problems encountered.

 ## Setup